Robert Hill (Australian politician): Later life

 On 15 March 2006, he resigned from the Senate and, two days later, was appointed Permanent Representative of Australia to the United Nations (UN), replacing Caroline Millar.
 He presented his credentials in the UN headquarters on 1 May 2006 and served until May 2009.

 Hill's diplomatic appointment had been criticised by then Shadow Foreign Minister and future Prime Minister Kevin Rudd who had doubts about Hill's diplomatic skills and said that the Howard Government had used the diplomatic service as "a Liberal Party employment agency" and this had left diplomats without the capacity to realise their ambitions.

+Hill's diplomatic appointment made upon his retirement was arranged by Foreign Minister and former Liberal leader Alexander Downer.
+Hill and Downer were factional rivals in South Australia, their home state and Downer was keen to see Hill out of Parliament as part of Downer's long-term plan to return to the Liberal Party leadership which never eventuated.

-Despite this earlier criticism from Prime Minister Kevin Rudd regarding his diplomatic skills, Hill was appointed in 2009 to chair the Carbon Trust, reflecting recognition of his international experience and expertise in energy efficiency and climate change.
+Despite earlier criticism from now Prime Minister Kevin Rudd regarding Hill's diplomatic skills, Hill was appointed in 2009 to chair the Carbon Trust, reflecting recognition of his international experience and expertise in energy efficiency and climate change.
 At the time, he was also an adjunct professor at the United States Studies Centre, contributing to research and teaching on sustainability, climate change, and environmental policy.
 Hill led the development of the Dow Sustainability Program at the University of Sydney, launched in February 2010 with US$2 million from The Dow Chemical Company Foundation to tackle sustainability challenges across energy, water, food, and biodiversity.
 He served in as the chair until January 2012.